amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 Analyzing performance issues
 =============================

-If the issues involve performance issues and occur in an e2e workload, try the following microbenchmarks and collect the results.
+If the issues involve performance issues in an e2e workload, try the following microbenchmarks and collect the results.
 Follow the instructions in the subsequent sections to run these benchmarks and provide the results to the support team.